Casey County, Kentucky

 Casey County is a county located in the U.S. Commonwealth of Kentucky.
 As of the 2020 census, the population was 15,941.
 Its county seat is Liberty.
 The county was formed in 1806 from the western part of Lincoln County and named for Colonel William Casey, a pioneer settler who moved his family to Kentucky in 1779.
 It is the only Kentucky county entirely in the Knobs region.
-Casey County is home to annual Casey County Apple Festival, and is a prohibition or dry county.
+Casey County is home to annual Casey County Apple Festival.
 It is considered part of the Appalachian region of Kentucky.

 History

 Casey County was established in 1806 from land given by Lincoln County.
 The third and present courthouse was built in 1889.

-In 2015, County Clerk Casey Davis received national press when he announced he would deny same-sex marriage licenses, as a show of solidarity with fellow county clerk Kim Davis, who was criticized and later jailed for doing the same thing in Rowan County, Kentucky.
+In 2015, County Clerk Casey Davis received national press when he announced he would deny same-sex marriage licenses, as a show of solidarity with fellow county clerk Kim Davis (no relation), who was criticized and later jailed for doing the same thing in Rowan County, Kentucky.